lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 ### Hub devices

-Hub devices include Hub, Air Conditioning Controller and Camera Hub.
+Now only one hub device that can be used directly on the Aqara APP is **Air Conditioning Controller (advanced)**.

-In addition to Hub function, Air Conditioning Controller can also fast implement the intellectualization reconstruction of traditional air conditioner; Camera Hub also has security camera function.
-Therefore, their installation position can be classified into two categories: first one is "Hub Function Priority" and the second one is "Air Conditioning Control Priority" or "Camera Priority".
+In addition to Hub function, Air Conditioning Controller can also fast implement the intellectualization reconstruction of traditional air conditioner.
+Therefore, their installation position can be classified into two categories: first one is "Hub Function Priority" and the second one is "Air Conditioning Control Priority".
 Users can choose the installation position according to their actual needs.

 **Hub Function Priority**

-Install Hub devices (Hub, Air Conditioning Controller or Camera Hub) in the central position of the home as far as possible and keep it 2~6m away from the wireless router to ensure wireless signal coverage and the stability of the devices.
+Install Hub devices (Air Conditioning Controller) in the central position of the home as far as possible and keep it 2~6m away from the wireless router to ensure wireless signal coverage and the stability of the devices.

 > **Note:** For homes over 70 square meters, increase the quantity of Hubs in different areas according to the practical situation.